 - The list is endless

-There is a trick writers can use to make madcap/slapstick/absurd behaviour even funnier:
+There is a trick writers often use to make madcap/slapstick/absurd behaviour even funnier:

 Jokes about jokes, or about the idea of comedy